 Grants under Round 4 of the PHHSRS Program will support the following research organisations:

-- Australian Institute of Health Innovation, University of New South Wales: for research in the fields of clinical governance, health informatics, health services, and health systems.
+- Australian Institute of Health Innovation, Macquarie University: for research in the fields of clinical governance, health informatics, health services, and health systems.

 - Australian Rural Health Research Collaboration, University of Sydney: for research into mental health, health service quality and access, the health of the workforce, remote and Indigenous health, agricultural health, and environmental health.